krypt0k1/CryptographyProjects/README.md

 --------------------

 1. Install Security World Software (contact Entrust Support for a download link at nshield.support@entrust.com, requires an active contract with their HSM's)

-2. Initialize your Security World Domain.
+2. Load or create your Security World.
+3.

-3. Register the CNG and CSP wizards on each host.
+4. Register the CNG and CSP wizards on each host.

 ![image](https://github.com/krypt0k1/CryptographyProjects/assets/111711434/c11ddbcc-bda0-41e8-8ead-16563059b059)